zammad/zammad-admin-documentation/channels/form.rst

 So let's talk about the options the designer provides.

-:Title of the form:
+Title of the form
    Choose how the heading of the form should be called.
    This setting is only relevant if you choose to display the form title in the form.

    Default: ``Feedback Form``

-:Name of form submit button:
+Name of form submit button
    If Zammad's default display name of the submit button does not fit, you can provide your own wording with this option.
 It will be used every time the form is shown.

-:Message after sending form:
+Message after sending form
    After your user pressed the submit button, they will be provided with a message containing the ticket number of the newly created ticket.